-Regional Consultation in progress
+Chennai Regional Consultation in progress

-4.0 Dr Simon Nicol, Senior Fishery Officer, FAO Regional Office for Asia and the Pacific in his welcome address said that FAO has been assisting the countries in developing their NPOA, and at the regional level the RPOA on IUU fishing.
-He said that by curbing IUU fishing, countries would be ensuring good income for their fishers and in the process also maximizing income through international trade.
+that by curbing IUU fishing, countries would be ensuring good income for their fishers and in the process also maximizing income through international trade.
 Dr Nicol said that fisheries are 'fish', 'communities' and the 'economics' surrounding it.
 He further said that FAO defines IUU through 'Flag State Responsibilities', 'Coastal State Responsibilities and 'Port State Responsibilities' and curbing IUU fishing is a high priority for FAO.
 The need for an RPOA-IUU is to formalize the coming together of countries in the region and to cooperate in a manner that reduces IUU fishing to the extent possible.
 Referring to MCS, Dr Nicol said that good MCS will help in reducing costs through joint operations (patrolling, etc.), joint trainings for capacity building, and joint enforcement measures to curb IUU fishing.
 In conclusion, he requested the participants to prepare the modalities for developing the RPOA-IUU and set timelines for its finalization.

-5.0 Mr Rajdeep Mukherjee, Policy Analyst, BOBP made a presentation on "State of Marine Fisheries in the BOBP Region".
+5.0 Mr Rajdeep Mukherjee, Policy Analyst, BOBP made a presentation on 'State of Marine Fisheries in the BOBP Region".
 Highlighting the growing economic importance of marine capture fisheries in terms of income generation and export earning, he said that the BOBP region is an ecologically well-integrated region.
 The region is experiencing increasing fishing effort, which on one hand is leading to increase in production but on the other hand the stocks are showing signs of stress.
-However, given the ecological integrity and without a regional effort, any single country in the region will find it difficult to ensure sustainable exploitation of its fisheries.
+However, given the ecological integrity and without a regional effort, a single country in the region will find it difficult to ensure sustainable exploitation of its fisheries.
 Annex 4 contains Mr Mukherjee's presentation.

-6.0 In the next presentation on "Definition and Scope of IUU Fishing in International and Regional Fisheries Instruments and Extent and Impact of IUU Fishing in the BOBP Region", Dr Yadava said that IUU fishing not only destroys the stock but also economy of law-abiding fishers.
-He explained the definition and scope of IUU fishing in the context of different international instruments, including the FAO International Plan of Action to Prevent, Deter and Eliminate IUU fishing (IPOA-IUU) and FAO Port State Measures Agreement (PSMA).
-He then summarized the findings of the past studies on the extent of IUU fishing in the BOBP region and said that IUU fishing in the region took many forms such as fishing without license, use of prohibited gear, capture of protected species and cross-border fishing without authorization, etc. At the Indian Ocean level, IUU fishing robbed about 0.7 to 1.5 million tonnes of fish valued at USD 627 - 1378 million.
+In the next presentation on "Definition and Scope of IUU Fishing in 6.0 International and Regional Fisheries Instruments and Extent and Impact of IUU Fishing in the BOBP Region", Dr Yadava said that IUU fishing not only destroys the stock but also economy of law-abiding fishers.
+He explained the definition and scope of IUU fishing in the context of different international instruments including the FAO International Plan of Action to Prevent, Deter and Eliminate IUU fishing (IPOA-IUU) and FAO Port State Measures Agreement (PSMA).
+He then summarized the findings of past studies on the extent of IUU fishing in the BOBP region and said that IUU fishing in the region took many forms such as fishing without license, use of prohibited gear, capture of protected species and cross-border fishing without authorization, etc. At the Indian Ocean level, IUU fishing robbed about 0.7 to 1.5 million tonnes of fish valued at USD 627 - 1378 million.
 Concluding the presentation, Dr Yadava said that IUU fishing also threatens the livelihoods of small-scale and artisanal fishers as well as food security in the region.
 Dr Yadava's presentation is placed in Annex 5.